As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Luster is a physical property that is always determined when identifying minerals.
 It is as important as color, hardness, streak, and cleavage.
 Moreover, luster can sometimes be used as the first step of the process, even before the more noticeable color.

 Luster is a mineral’s ability to reflect light from the surface.
 It depends upon a mineral’s refractive power, degree of transparency, and structure.
 There are two main types of luster: metallic and non-metallic.
-Determination of these two types allows to speed up the mineral identification process.
+The determination of these two types allows for the speeding up of the mineral identification process.

 Why is Luster Important for Mineral Identification

-Luster is vital for mineral identification as it allows the first narrowing of probable minerals by checking whether it is metallic or non-metallic luster.
+Luster is vital for mineral identification as it allows the first narrowing of probable minerals by checking whether they have a metallic or non-metallic luster.

-Metallic luster is a sign of sulfides mostly.
+Metallic luster is mostly a sign of sulfides.
 Also, luster is a physical property that can help with identification when other properties overlap.

 How to Determine the Luster of a Mineral

-Determination of luster is one of the most straightforward basic properties that can be determined.
+The determination of luster is one of the most straightforward basic properties.
 Like color identification, luster is also a subjective perception, especially when you try to differentiate between resinous, waxy, and greasy luster.
 However, the most important metallic and non-metallic laster can be identified without uncertainty.

-To determine the mineral’s luster is needed to carefully examine the mineral surface under good light conditions.
+To determine the mineral’s luster, it is necessary to carefully examine the mineral surface under good light conditions.
 No special equipment is required.
 Check the reflection of light on a fresh and clean mineral surface.
 If it resembles metal – the luster is metallic.
 If not – further subdivision is needed.

 How to Do a Luster Test on Minerals